SangeetaSharma73/LearnJavaScript/LearnNode/Node/Day1(26-6-25)-Introduction to Node.js/Intro_to_node.md

 - Uses non-blocking , event-driven architecture.

 **Event-driven architecture**
+Event Driven Architecture is a way of designing software where different parts of the system respond to events.
+An event is something that happens — like a user clicking a button, a file being uploaded, or a message arriving.

+Think of it like a doorbell system:

+Someone presses the doorbell (event).

+The bell rings (response).

+Someone answers the door (another response).

+In EDA:

+One part produces an event.

+Other parts listen for that event and act when it happens.

+This makes the system flexible and responsive.

 Event-driven architecture (EDA) is a software design pattern where applications are designed around events, which are changes in state or notifications of something happening.
 Instead of relying on synchronous request-response interactions, systems in EDA communicate by producing and consuming events, enabling real-time responsiveness and loose coupling between components.
 Here's a more detailed explanation:
 Key Concepts: